DOES UBER COMPENSATE FOR ACCIDENTS?

 They’re subject to additional licensing requirements, insurance requirements, and a host of regulations designed not only to define the service they provide but to protect passengers who use that service and pedestrians who may face the terrifying consequences of coming into contact with a cab the hard way.

 Rideshare drivers, on the other hand, are currently subject to little or no special governmental oversight.
-They're essentially private citizens who are using their personal vehicles to provide a service.
+They’re essentially private citizens who are using their personal vehicles to provide a service using the Uber or Lyft platform.

 And while there are laws requiring all drivers to have liability insurance here in California and around the United States, there have been documented instances of Uber drivers working without insurance, and even without proper licenses.